Promoting Academic Success Program

 What does it cost?

 OVR covers tuition, fees and books for eligible students.
-We do not cover transportation.
+Students are responsible for their own transportation.

 Am I eligible?